BubblesToTheLimit/studip-to-filesystem/README.md

 studip-to-filesystem
 ====================

+Warning: Probably unusable right now since the tuhh studip has been upgraded to newer version which has an entirely different interface.
+(TODO)

 Thanks alot to the guy who wrote this tool in the first place! (github.com/flammi) The following features have been added:
 - download from the TUHH studip